Airlie Beach & The Whitsundays

 Hamilton Island

-Hamilton Island is one of the most accessible islands in Queensland’s Whitsundays and serves as a key gateway to the Great Barrier Reef.
+Hamilton Island is a stunning islands in the Whitsundays and a key gateway to the Great Barrier Reef.
 Known for its year-round warm weather, the island offers a wide range of activities including water sports, reef excursions, and an 18-hole golf course on nearby Dent Island.
 Accommodation ranges from large resorts to self-contained apartments, while significant areas of natural bushland remain protected.
-Hamilton Island has its own commercial airport (HTI) with direct flights from major Australian cities, and regular ferries operate from the mainland, making it a convenient and popular holiday destination.
+Hamilton Island has its own airport (HTI) with direct flights from major Australian cities, and regular ferries from the mainland, making it a convenient and popular holiday destination.

 a girl in a sundress and hat at the hillinlet viewpoint overlooking a river delta with sand formations